Stress-Free Travel Tips for People With Hearing Loss

 When Should You Inform Airline Staff?

-Notify airline staff about your hearing loss:
+Tell airline staff about your hearing loss:

-- When checking in
+• When checking in

-- When boarding
+• When boarding

-- Anytime you need assistance
+• Anytime you need help

 How Should You Handle Security Checkpoints?